8 perfect autumn pub walks in Hertfordshire

 The pub: Cosy up next to the flickering fire either before or after your walk in The Coach & Horses, one of our favourite real ale pubs in the county.
 Quirky decorative features paired with open brick fireplaces create an eclectic and cosy place to refuel with a few glasses of real ale and some homemade food.

 Full walking instructions here.

 Nestled in an Area of Outstanding Natural Beauty, the Ashridge Estate is comprised of lush meadowland, cascading countryside and historical wooded patches.
-Start from the visitor centre and take the woodland path which provides stunning views of the pretty Aldbury village.
-Along this circular trail, you will pass country cottages, dramatic vistas and Dockey Wood, sprinkled with bluebells in the spring but carpeted with fallen leaves at this time of year.
+Start from the visitor centre and take the woodland path which provides stunning views of the pretty village of Aldbury.
+Along this circular trail, you will pass country cottages, dramatic vistas and Dockey Wood, sprinkled with bluebells in the spring but carpeted with orange leaves at this time of year.
 Walkers can choose their own routes that range from 1.5 to 4.5 miles.

-The pub: when you’ve finished and worked up an appetite, head to The Greyhound Inn in Aldbury, a perfect country pub boasting high accolades from locals and professional bodies alike.
-The lunch menu features four sharing platters from the ploughman’s style board with cheese, ham, scotch egg, pickle and crusty bread to the seafood platter of crab paté, king prawns and smoked salmon or maybe a garlic and rosemary infused baked camembert with bread and fig jam.
-Enjoy a well-earned feast!
+The pub: When you've finished and worked up an appetite, head to The Greyhound Inn in Aldbury, a perfect country pub boasting high accolades from locals and professional bodies alike.
+The lunch menu features four sharing platters from the ploughman's style board with cheese, ham, scotch egg, pickle and crusty bread to the seafood platter of calamari, crayfish, king prawns and smoked mackerel pate or maybe indulge in a garlic and rosemary infused baked camembert with bread and fig jam.

 For the full walk and other routes on the estate, click here.